binford2k/recipebook/recipes/_gin_flowers/northwest_fog.md

   There are several takes on a London Fog cocktail, from a blended Scotch concoction to a smoky absinthe masterpiece.
 This one simply riffs on the Earl Grey tea drink, and brings it home to the good old PNW for a local twist.
-We first had this cocktail at the Hi-Top tavern around the way.
+We first had a version of this cocktail at the Hi-Top tavern around the way.

 ingredients:
   - 2 part Aria gin
-  - 1 part Earl Grey simple syrup
+  - 1 part Italicus bergamot liqueur
-  - a splash of Bénédictine
   - Lemon slice as garnish

 ---